Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Set-AzPrivateDnsZone.md

 ```

 ### -Overwrite
-When specifying the zone using a **PrivateDnsZone** object (passed via the pipeline or *Zone* parameter), the zone is not deleted if it has been changed in Azure DNS since the local **DnsZone** object was retrieved (only operations directly on the DNS zone resource count as changes, operations on record sets within the zone do not).
+When specifying the zone using a **PrivateDnsZone** object (passed via the pipeline or *Zone* parameter), the zone is not updated if it has been changed in Azure DNS since the local **DnsZone** object was retrieved (only operations directly on the DNS zone resource count as changes, operations on record sets within the zone do not).
 This provides protection for concurrent zone changes.
-This can be suppressed using the *Overwrite* parameter, which deletes the zone regardless of concurrent changes.
+This can be suppressed using the *Overwrite* parameter, which updates the zone regardless of concurrent changes.

 ```yaml
 Type: System.Management.Automation.SwitchParameter